 Austria's Broadband Strategy 2030 formulates the framework conditions for Austria's path to a gigabit society.
-The Broadband Strategy 2030 builds on the Broadband Strategy 2020.
-The Broadband Strategy 2030 includes five concrete interim targets in addition to the long-term objective of nationwide coverage with gigabit-capable connections by the end of 2030.
-The individual interim targets of the Broadband Strategy 2030 allow for a comprehensive monitoring of target achievement, while also offering sufficient flexibility for adjustments, without losing sight of the overall goal.
+It builds on the Broadband Strategy 2020 and includes five concrete interim targets in addition to the long-term objective of nationwide coverage with gigabit-capable connections by the end of 2030.
+The individual interim targets of the strategy allow for a comprehensive monitoring of target achievement, while also offering sufficient flexibility for adjustments, without losing sight of the overall goal.